DiddiLeija/DiddiLeija.github.io/my_story.md

 ****

 **In the present day**, I have been looking for something new to do, and I'm open to any opportunity, locally and globally.
+Also, I'm giving maintainance to my existing repos.